U.S. Route 66 in Oklahoma: Restaurants, stores and motels

-The 1939 sandstone Rock Café contains a large collection of both local memorabilia and souvenirs from Pixar's research of US 66 in the area for the animated film Cars.
+The 1939 sandstone Rock Café contains a large collection of both local memorabilia and souvenirs from Disney/Pixar's research of US 66 in the area for the animated film franchise Cars.
 Proprietor Dawn Welch is the model on which Sally Carrera, the Radiator Springs hotelier who fights to rebuild and restore the town, is based.

 A Milk Bottle Grocery occupies a tiny corner of Oklahoma City, Oklahoma near the Gold Dome, its small building overshadowed by a huge milk bottle constructed as an advertisement on the store's roof.

 A 66-foot-tall neon roadside sign in the shape of a soda pop bottle marks Pops restaurant in Arcadia.
 Pops is a modern attraction situated near the Arcadia round barn.

 The Chelsea Motel in Chelsea and West Winds Motel in Erick, once lured many weary travellers from US 66 but lost their clientele when the road was bypassed.
 Both are still extant but have been converted to other uses; they are no longer open to the public.